 The support processes, particularly in the context of risk management, resource provisioning, and safety measures, ensure that all preventive and mitigative actions are adequately supported.

-3. The Industry 5.0 context: Human-Centric, Sustainable and resilient Maintenance
+3. The Industry 5.0 context: Human-Centric, Sustainable and resilient

 Industry 5.0 is characterized by a shift toward a more integrated and forward-thinking approach to industrial operations, with a focus on three core pillars: human-centricity, sustainability, and resilience.
 In this context, maintenance processes must adapt to support these goals, ensuring that assets not only operate efficiently but also contribute to the long-term viability and adaptability of the organization.